vivaria/edisonrul.ing/docs/source/cards/goka-the-pyre-of-malice.md

-# GOKA, THE PYRE OF MALICE
+# Goka, The Pyre Of Malice

 *   "Goka, the Pyre of Malice"'s first effect targets 1 FIRE monster you control.
 *   Tributing 1 FIRE monster is a cost to activate "Goka, the Pyre of Malice"'s third effect.